 An air pollution management structure needs to be defined to mitigate the adverse effects of air pollution on the environment and human health.
 Since air pollution is transboundary environmental pollution, solutions should be considered on a global scale rather than a regional one.
-The first effort in this direction was carried out at the Stockholm Conference in 1972.
-Following the Stockholm Conference, a research and monitoring program organized by the OECD to examine the effects of transboundary air pollution was established (Orhan, 2012).
+The first effort was carried out at the Stockholm Conference in 1972.
+Following the Stockholm Conference, the OECD established a research and monitoring program to examine the effects of transboundary air pollution (Orhan, 2012).
 “Initiated due to the public outcry against the detrimental impacts of Acid Rain in Europe, the Convention on Long-range Transboundary Air Pollution (CLRTAP) was signed in 1979 and entered into force in 1983.
-CLRTAP has been instrumental in reducing key harmful pollutants in Europe and North America as the first regional environmental convention.
+CLRTAP has successfully reduced key harmful pollutants in Europe and North America as the first regional environmental convention.
 Over the past 30 years, the Convention has been extended by 8 Protocols, focused upon setting strict reduction targets for releases of pollution for the protection of human and environmental health” ( URL 1).
 With this convention, countries must reduce pollutant concentrations at local and cross-border scales and take necessary measures.

 The first protocol of the Convention, also known as the Financial Protocol, EMEP was signed on 3 October 1984 and entered into force on 28 January 1988.
 With this protocol, it is necessary to monitor and evaluate air pollution.
 In recent studies, exposure to air pollution is known to cause 7 million premature deaths each year (WHO, 2021).
 4.2 million of these deaths are caused by outdoor air pollution from industry, traffic, and heating; 3.8 million are due to diseases and deaths due to indoor pollution caused by fuels burned inside the house for cooking and heating (Right to Clean Air Platform, 2021).
 Thus, states have already established their own air monitoring networks and do good air quality management.